mcook42/Virtual-World-for-Reddit/Documents/Use Case 4.md

  c) Create post within a popup screen using keyboard.
 The post is then sent to Reddit with Oauth2 credentials via PRAW.

+ d) Subscribe to a subreddit by clicking on a door bell outside the main door.
+The user is then subscribed to the subreddit using Oauth2 credentials via PRAW.

 ###Extensions

  * 1a.
 Username/Password incorrect